top of page

 SPPL Filling

-SPPL for businesses conducted by entrepreneurs are integrated into the business registration number.
-SPPL for activities carried out by government agencies shall be carried out through filling out a form which becomes the basis for issuing government approval.
-The integration of SPPL into the registration number is conducted through the business licensing system integrated electronically.
+SPPL for businesses conducted by entrepreneurs is integrated into the NIB.
+SPPL for activities carried out by government agencies shall be carried out through the filling of a form, which becomes the basis for the issuance of government approval.
+The integration of SPPL into the NIB is conducted through the electrically integrated business licensing system.
 The SPPL form contains:

-• the person in charge’s ability of the business and/or activities to comply with laws and regulations in the sector of environmental protection and management;
+• The capability of the individual overseeing the business and/or activities to ensure compliance with laws and regulations in the field of environmental protection and management;

-• the location of the business and/or activity plan that has a confirmation on the suitability of space utilization activities or a recommendation on the suitability of space utilization activities in accordance with the provisions of laws and regulations; and
+• the location of the business and/or activity plan that has a confirmation on the suitability of space utilization activities, or a recommendation on the suitability of space utilization activities in accordance with laws and regulations; and

 Building Construction and Utilization